Qualities of a Magnetic Personality

 Self-control and peace-loving behavior

 Exercise extreme vigilance in maintaining your self-control at all times.You must be able to put on at will the apparel of your best disposition whenever you come across people with combative mentalities.
 Above all, be so peaceful that nobody can get your goat.
+Even when tempted to speak harshly, control that impulse and speak calmly instead.
+Be prepared to speak the truth when asked, but always do so in a kind, considerate manner.

 It is human weakness to get angry and scold, but it shows divine strength to be able to hold the reins over the wild steeds of your temper and speech.
 No matter what the provocation may be, behave yourself and by calm silence or genuinely kind words, show that your kindness is more powerful than the other person’s ugliness.